Workbench-Team/natsuki-ggproject/README.md

   - New privileges system
   - Votes for GG Events
   - Automatic check reviews of GG Project
-  - Rewrite voice module for any stream
+  - Rewrite voice module for any stream and playing music
   - Archive of appelas of GG project
   - Command to give clan roles for clan owners of GG project
   - Write all servers where bot is
+  - Translation to other languages

 ## Install and config